mpaulweeks/health-check/README.md

 ## Deploy

+Health-Check has three services:
+- a static website that checks endpoints via AJAX
+- an automated Lambda job that checks endpoints via python request, sends an email on failure
+- a thin server running on ec2 to report memory information

 ### Static site

-Static files are located in `doc/`
+Static files are located in [docs/](/docs)

 ### Lambda job

-Create new lambda zip with `./bash/generate_lambda.sh`
+Create new Lambda zip with `./bash/generate_lambda.sh`, then upload the zip manually

+Services are specified in [docs/static/data.json](docs/static/data.json)

+Lambda job pulls the latest endpoints directly from [GitHub](https://raw.githubusercontent.com/mpaulweeks/health-check/master/docs/static/data.json)

 ### Server health
 ```